ahmetumutdurmus/kareexperiments/README.md

 ## To Do Lists

 Possible ideas regarding new experiments and modifications of the existing experiments may be provided at the bottom of certain docs as a to do list.
-Once they are conducted they will be check as done.
+Once they are conducted they will be checked as done.